-Once you create the shared file system and install Anzo, the AnzoGraph, Anzo Unstructured, and Elasticsearch components can be deployed on "static" clusters, where the software is installed on preconfigured hardware, VMs, or cloud instances, or they can be deployed dynamically in a Kubernetes (K8s) cluster.
-When the K8s infrastructure is deployed, Anzo can launch the components on-demand and then deprovision the resources when the components are not in use.
-This section includes hardware and software requirements and instructions for installing Anzo and other platform components on static clusters or as dynamic, K8s-based applications.
-The following list introduces the sections in this guide.
+The AnzoGraph, Distributed Unstructured, and Elasticsearch components can be deployed on "static" clusters, where the software is installed on pre-configured hardware, VMs, or cloud instances, or they can be deployed dynamically in a Kubernetes (K8s) cluster.
+If you choose to configure the K8s infrastructure, Anzo can launch components on-demand and then deprovision the resources when they are not in use.
+For more information about K8s integration with Anzo, see Kubernetes Concepts.